 Let me start by saying that I love my children.
 More than anything in this world.
-More than the nirvana of shopping alone at Target, more than Ben & Jerry’s Truffle Kerfuffle.
-Even more than Maggie Smith on “Downton Abbey”.
+More than shopping alone at Target.
+More than Ben & Jerry’s Truffle Kerfuffle.

 If I hear the word “Mom” just one more time today, I am going to lose my ever-lovin’ mind.
 In fact, I just googled “how many questions do kids ask in a day” because I know I’m not alone here.
 Are you ready for this?
 According to a UK study, moms field nearly 300 questions a day from their offspring, making them the most quizzed people around, above even teachers, doctors, and nurses.

 Fun fact: Girls aged four are the most curious, averaging a question every one minute, 56 seconds of their waking day.

 No wonder emails go unanswered, laundry piles up, library books expire before they are read, we scramble at the last minute for that birthday gift (please don’t ever leave me, Amazon Prime).

 We are constantly interrupted during any given task.

 As an experiment, I decided to make a list of all the times I heard the word “Mom” followed by a question or comment.
 I grabbed a small notebook like Harriet the Spy and lasted exactly six hours before my hand cramped from all the writing.

 In those six hours, I was beckoned ONE HUNDRED AND FIFTY-NINE times.
 While I won’t torture you with reading all 159 questions and comments posed to me, here’s a small sampling below:

 “Mom, who are you?”
 (Like, in an existential way?)

 “Mom, has any human ever had 26 children?”
 (Yes.
 And they all have a reality TV show.)